Kos Island

 What to visit in Kos city

 Capital city of the island is the most important and animated tourist place.
 Visit of this splendid town, rich in history and culture, as well as of clubs, typical restaurants and small shops, is an unmissable event.
-Focal point of the city of Kos is the waterfront, characterized by numerous cafes and taverns under the shadow of gigantic ficus trees, as well as by the spectacular gulets that offer excursions to nearby islands and Turkey.
+Focal point of the city of Kos is the waterfront, characterized by numerous cafes and taverns under the shadow of gigantic fichus trees.
+As well as by the spectacular gullets that offer excursions to nearby islands and Turkey.

-Old town is rich in evidence from the Greek, Roman and Byzantine periods, but also from the medieval period of the Knights and the Italian occupation.
-Impressive Fortezza dei Cavalieri is worth a visit, which, together with the famous Hippocratic Plane, is one of the most representative symbols of the island of Kos.
+Old town is rich in evidence from the Greek, Roman and Byzantine periods.
+Also, traces from the medieval period of St. John Knights and the Italian occupation.
+Impressive the Nerantzia Castle, or Saint John Knights Castle, is worth a visit, which, along with the famous Hippocrates Square where it is placed the Hippocratic Plane, one of the most representative symbols of the island of Kos.
 Much of the history of Kos is witnessed in the ancient Agora, where one can admire the remains of the temples of Hercules and Aphrodite and more.
+Along the walk there the new statue dedicated to Hippocrates.

-Heart of Kos town is Piazza della Libertà, surrounded by buildings dating back to the Italian domination, where the Archaeological Museum, the Mosque and the covered Market overlook.
+Heart of Kos town is Eleftherias Square (translated Freedom Square or also called Piazza Liberta o del Fascio).
+Surrounded by buildings dating back to the Italian domination, where the Archaeological Museum, the Mosque and the covered Market overlook.
 Of great historical interest are also the Odeon and the Roman House.
 What is most striking about Kos city, however, is the beauty and charm of this mix of cultures that one breathes while walking along the alleys of the historic center.
+From Plateia Diagora till the Hippocrates plane, you’ll go through diverse historical periods and monuments.
+Another important statue of Hippocrates teaching is next to Delfinia Square (Dolphin Square), other heart of the town.

-In the hinterland of the island of Kos there are numerous villages that over time have managed to maintain the authenticity of tradition and culture unchanged.
+In the hinterland of the island of Kos there are numerous villages.
+There, over time have managed to maintain the authenticity of tradition and culture unchanged.
+The inhabitants used to live there, in the hinterlands up to the hill and the only mountain, Dikeos.
+Considering living there as to be a safe place, repaired from any possible pirate attack.

 Near Zia are the traditional villages of Asomatos and Lagudi which offer interesting examples of local architecture.
-Pyli, on the other hand, is a somewhat dispersed village with a lifestyle far from mass tourism.
+Pyli, on the other hand, is a somewhat dispersed village with its own lifestyle far from mass tourism.

 Most beautiful beaches of Kos